-Note: parents may be able to count a period of Parental Leave Pay or Dad and Partner Pay in respect of a previous child as 'work' towards a claim for a subsequent child born or adopted on or after 1 March 2014.
+Note: parents may be able to count a period of Parental Leave Pay or Dad and Partner Pay in respect of a previous child as 'work' towards a claim for a subsequent child.

 - · A claimant must be living in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - hold a special category visa, or - hold a certain temporary visa type for example a partner provisional, interdependency or temporary protection visa. - A claimant must satisfy the residence requirements on every day from the day they become the primary carer of their child until the end of the Paid Parental Leave period. - Parental Leave Pay may be paid during a temporary absence from Australia of up to 56 weeks.
 However some recipients (certain temporary visa holders) may not be paid at all, or only in limited circumstances.